nbarnes/infinite_scroll_example/README.md

 WHERE
 =====
-This demo is not currently available live.
+This demo is available for your entertainment at http://endless-scroll-demo.herokuapp.com/

 ABOUT ME
 ========